seed-labs/seed-emulator/tests/compile-and-build-test/README.md

-# compile-test
+# compile-and-build-test

-The `compile-test.py` script runs all examples listed in the `test_list` variable and compares the actual outcomes to the expected outcomes.
+The `compile-and-build-test.py` script runs all examples listed in the `test_list` variable and compares the actual outcomes to the expected outcomes.
 This variable is a dictionary where each entry has the format `{example_path: (list of scripts to run, list of expected outputs)}`.
 Here are some entries from the `test_list`:

 ```
 cls.test_list = {